by Laurie Lee, adapted by James Roose Evans.

 Show dates: Monday 22nd – Saturday 27th June 2020

 Laurie Lee’s autobiographical novel, adapted for the stage by James Roose-Evans, is an account of the author’s blissful childhood in a isolated Cotswold village.
 It evokes the simplicity and innocence of a vanished, rural world.
-Rich in its evocative descriptions of country life, the play’s narration and the re-creation of the incidents in a young boy’s life are some comic, nostalgic but percipient of a world that would change for ever.
+Rich in the book’s evocative descriptions of country life, the play’s narration re-creates incidents of a young boy’s life that are sometimes comic, sometimes nostalgic, but all percipient of a world that would shortly be changed forever by the First World War.

 Performances start 7.30pm at Bolton Little Theatre Hanover Street Mon-Sat.
 Monday night 3 for 2.
 Group bookings 10+ £9.00 (please book through the theatre Box Office) Wheelchair space available (please book through the theatre Box Office).